lichun-19/lichun-19.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper **LLM Discussion: Enhancing the Creativity of Large Language Models via Discussion Framework and Role-Play** is accepted by [COLM 2024](https://colmweb.org/).
+Our paper **LLM Discussion: Enhancing the Creativity of Large Language Models via Discussion Framework and Role-Play** has been accepted to [COLM 2024](https://colmweb.org/).
 Join us during the poster session on the afternoon of October 7th in Philadelphia!
 [Click to check out our work!](https://arxiv.org/abs/2405.06373)